Neuroscale-Users/dsi2lsl-old/README.md

 gcc -DDSI_PLATFORM=-Linux-x86_64  -o "Deploy/Linux/dsi2lsl" dsi2lsl.c  DSI_API_Loader.c -ldl  -L /../dsi2lsl/Deploy/Linux -llsl
 ```

 3. Configure Bluetooth.
 Pair the DSI device using the Bluetooth device manager.
-If you don't have the Bluetooth stack properly configured do so using the following command,
+If you don't have the Bluetooth stack properly installed do so using the following command,

 ```bash
 sudo apt-get install bluez bluez-tools
 ```

-4. Find the serial port that correspond to the device.
+4. Find the serial port that corresponds to the device.
 To accomplish this we need to find the device's address with hcitool,
-  and then configure the serial port,
+  and then bind to it,

 ``` bash
 hcitool scan
 rfcomm bind /dev/rfcomm0 xx:xx:xx:xx:xx:xx 1
 ```

 where xx:xx:xx:xx:xx:xx represents the output of hcitool (see [this](http://www.westernwillow.com/cms/blog/franco/creating-bluetooth-serial-port-ubuntu) example).
+We'll need this info later at run time.

 ##Mac##